 Assess and document your current data and data requirements: Look at the points at which your club collects personal data, what types of data it collects, and from which types of people—vendors, members, or officials.
 Document all your data processing, including the legal basis for using the data.
-You’ll also need to check to see if you have any inaccurate data that you’ve shared with other organisations, such as faulty medical records for athletes, incorrect or outdated information on members who transfer to other clubs, and similar situations.
+You’ll also need to check to see if you have any inaccurate or out of date data that you’ve shared with other organisations.

 Review consent policies and procedures: Look at your current procedures for obtaining consent from members and others.
 How does your club document that consent?
 If these procedures and policies aren’t at least as stringent as those of the GDPR, you need to revamp them to become compliant.

 Review data breach procedures: Because of the new requirement to notify the ICO within 72 hours of a data breach, you need to examine your procedures closely to make sure they comply.
 Detection procedures, reporting procedures, and investigation procedures—all should come under tight scrutiny to make sure your club is compliant.

 Assess any international contacts: If your club deals with data flows that cross borders, you’ll need to take a good look at what protections you have for international data transfers, since the GDPR regulations represent a huge change, with many complex requirements.
 Deal with this issue early to give your club time to research the new statutes and adapt your policies to the changes.